BeauPrime/BeauRoutine/README.md

 }
 ```

+All BeauRoutines on a RoutineIdentity's GameObject can be paused or resumed with the ``Paused`` property.

 ### Time Scale

 BeauRoutine offers a powerful time scaling system.
 Every BeauRoutine has its own time scaling value, which can be retrieved or set by calling ``GetTimeScale`` or ``SetTimeScale`` on a Routine object.